US, Mexico widen asylum crackdown to push back all migrants

 The two cities are dangerous, with consistent reports of migrants being kidnapped or shaken down for bribes.

 The International Committee of the Red Cross warned of an “increasingly worrying picture” for migrants in the region, citing a lack of basic health services and protection measures, especially for children traveling alone.
 Mexico has offered migrants work permits and the bus rides to safer cities.
-But violence broke out Tuesday in Tapachula, a Mexican city near Guatemala, between African migrants demanding to go the U.S. and Mexican military police who had sealed off the entrance to a migrant camp.
-Video footage shows officers using riot shields to push back migrants throwing trash at them.

 Adam Isacson, an expert with the Washington Office on Latin America, a research and advocacy group, said it was “virtually impossible” for many immigrants to return to the U.S. to continue their asylum cases.
 And if a migrant does not appear on the assigned date, an immigration judge can issue an order that could make it impossible for that person to re-enter for 10 years.